Anti-rights movements

 Anti-rights movements are movements, groups or campaigns that actively work against the recognition, protection, and advancement of human rights.
 These movements can target a variety of rights and marginalized groups.
 They often use misinformation, fear-mongering, and lobbying to undermine legal protections and social acceptance for targeted groups.
 ODI described anti-rights movements as "a loose coalition of actors [that] has succeeded in stalling progress and undermining rights and freedoms," and that are "well-organised and extremely well-funded compared to progressive rights movements."

 UN Women described anti-gender, gender-critical and men's rights movements as examples of anti-rights movements in 2024.
 Other movements described as anti-rights include anti-immigration and anti-racial equality movements.

+The Center for Family and Human Rights has responded that the "anti-rights" label is "part of a larger strategy to delegitimize social conservative voices in multilateral spaces and to redefine civil society to exclude such conservative organizations".

+In 2026, Amnesty International published a report suggesting that the UK's Charity Commission review the charitable status of groups it described as "anti-rights", which it then retracted in the face of criticism.